 To ensure academic success, you will work with a faculty advisor to determine an appropriate sequence of courses.
 Other professional academic resources, including career services and free on-campus and online tutoring, are available.
 Our admissions counselors can help you navigate the financial aid options that are available to you as a Lindenwood University student.

 Master of Science in Information Technology Management Faculty

 Courses are taught by knowledgeable professionals who have worked in the IT field for years, and they share that insight with their classes.
 Their practical experience is a large part of how the cluster format will help you understand the day-to-day work life of an IT manager.
 Class sizes are purposely kept small to encourage discussion and allow you and your fellow students to make valuable contacts in the IT field.

 Earning a Master of Science in Information Technology Management Degree at Lindenwood University

-The accelerated MS in Information Technology Management uses an innovative format so that you can finish your graduate degree within 18 months by earning nine credits each quarter.
+The 36 credit hour accelerated MS in Information Technology Management uses an innovative format so that you can finish your graduate degree within 12 months by earning nine credits each quarter.
 Using the "cluster" system, you are taught three related courses by the same Lindenwood University instructor.
 This format provides working adult students, like you, with a convenient course schedule as classes meet once a week for each cluster.

-These classes are located at 13 different locations around St. Louis, including our main campus in St. Charles, Mo., and our sister campus in Belleville, Ill.
+Classes are held at multiple convenient locations throughout the St. Louis area.
 Your commute will be short, because the class should be close to home or near your workplace.
 With classes on an expedited schedule, you will be able to earn your degree while working and fulfilling your other responsibilities.